elboletaire/Watimage/usage/setup.md

 // any other required class
 ~~~

-Just load those needed by you (e.g. if you ain't gonna use the `Watermark` class
+Just load those needed by you (e.g. if you are not gonna use the `Watermark`
-you can skip it).
+class you can skip it).

 Since you've loaded Watimage you can start using it: